 We teach Taekwon-do as a complete system.
-This includes hand and foot blocks, punches, kicks, sweeps, joint locks, grappling and throws, as well as sport Taekwon-do (Olympic rules).
+This includes hand and foot blocks, punches, kicks, sweeps, joint locks, grappling and throws.
 Some students may choose to specialize in one or more of the specific areas, but the school will always provide classes on all aspects of Taekwon-do.

 Any technique used by a martial artist must make good sense and be based upon sound physical principles.
 The practitioner must have a clear understanding of why each technique is done a certain way.
 Therefore, technical discussions with other students or instructors are encouraged in our school.
 This approach is quite unique among martial arts schools, and Mr. Kim’s own experience at Harvard and MIT has attributed to instituting this approach at our school.

 We want each of our members to view the dojang as his/her home as a martial artist.
 Every member is allowed unlimited access to the school and classes during our extensive school hours.
 It is important to us that our members feel they can stop in anytime, for any reason.

 Our institute is mentioned frequently as a premier Taekwon-do school in the world by various martial arts organizations.
 The school has been featured in numerous publications as a leader in the field.
 Our school was selected in 2009 as the top Taekwon-do school in the world by Mookas Media, the world’s largest martial arts media corporation, and we received the “2009 World School of the Year Award” from the same organization.